 - Samples will only be accepted from pregnant RhD-negative women with NO alloanti-D. - Samples are accepted from all gestations.
-However samples with an earlier gestation (<11 weeks) may require repeat testing at ≥11 weeks' gestation, depending on the result. - Blood samples must reach the laboratory no more than 5 days post-phlebotomy; this reduces the likelihood of fetal cfDNA degradation. - \geq 8ml peripheral blood in EDTA sample tubes is required (please contact laboratory if this is not possible) - The blood sample must not be opened following blood collection or used for any testing prior to being sent to the laboratory; this avoids contamination of samples.
+However samples with an earlier gestation (<11 weeks) may require repeat testing at ≥11 weeks' gestation, depending on the result. - Blood samples must reach the laboratory no more than 5 days post-phlebotomy; this reduces the likelihood of fetal cfDNA degradation. - ≥ 8ml peripheral blood in EDTA sample tubes is required (please contact laboratory if this is not possible) - The blood sample must not be opened following blood collection or used for any testing prior to being sent to the laboratory; this avoids contamination of samples. - Haemolysed samples will not be tested and will be rejected. - Samples must be stored and transported at room temperature.